Open Access Publications at the ZfL

 an online publication series of the ZfL open to various topics and themes

-- Interdisciplinary Conceptual History Forum [Forum Interdispziplinäre Begriffsgeschichte]
+- E-Journal Interdisciplinary Conceptual History Forum [Forum Interdispziplinäre Begriffsgeschichte]

-biannually publishes current texts and debates on theory, the history of theory as well as the practices of interdisciplinary conceptual history
+publishes once or twice a year current texts and debates on theory, the history of theory as well as the practices of interdisciplinary history of concepts

 - Materials for a Historic Dictionary on Interdisciplinary Conceptual History